 3. Cambodia, $30/day

 I know for sure that if you choose to rough it, you can easily spend a month in Cambodia with just $1000.
-Dorms are very basic but can be dirt cheap, the same goes for food and alcohol.
-I also had my haggling skills to thank as I was almost always able to talk my way out of being charged unfairly by the Tuk Tuk drivers.
-There are some one-off expenses such as the 3-day pass to Angkor Wat, which is currently set at $62, and diving trips that add up, but there will also be days of riding bicycle in a small village and eating cheap and delicious meat skewers when just a dollar or two could stretch very far.
+Dorms are very basic but can be dirt cheap; the same goes for food and alcohol.
+I also had my haggling skills to thank, as I was almost always able to talk my way out of being charged unfairly by tuk-tuk drivers.
+There are some one-off expenses, such as the three-day pass to Angkor Wat, which is currently set at $62, and diving trips that add up, but there will also be days of riding a bicycle in a small village and eating cheap and delicious meat skewers when just a dollar or two could stretch very far.

 4. Northern Thailand, $32/day

-Transportation: $6-$10 for a motorbike for the day (prices may vary depending on the bike condition and your haggling skills) or a rental car split between 4 people
+- Transportation: $6-10 for a motorbike for the day (prices may vary depending on the bike condition and your haggling skills) or a rental car split between four people

 5. Indonesia, $35/day

-The thing about Indonesia is that it can be really cheap, or it can be quite expensive, depending on one big thing – transportation.
-Intercity traveling can be very time-consuming and costly, as is traveling from one island to another with a private boat.
-To save costs, stick with a region or two!
-There’s a lot to do and see, and spending more time in one place will only allow you to travel deeper and have a more meaningful experience anyway.
-If you want to travel far and wide on a budget, my biggest tip is to take the local transportation!
-That’s what I did backpacking in Indonesia a few years back, and sure enough, I ended up with some funny stories.
+The thing about Indonesia is that it can be really cheap, or it can be quite expensive, depending on one big thing: transportation.
+Intercity traveling can be very time-consuming and costly, as is traveling from one island to another in a private boat.
+To save costs, stick with one region or two.
+There’s a lot to do and see, and spending more time in one place will allow you to travel deeper and have a more meaningful experience anyway.
+If you want to travel far and wide on a budget, my biggest tip is to take local transportation!

 - SIM card with data: $5 for 2GB with 30-day validity